Getting to know meeeee, getting to know all about meeeeee...

 The Short Version:

-- Serial Entrepreneur for the past 12 years - all businesses successful by "traditional" standards, but my health, relationships and spirit took a beating along the way.
+- Serial Entrepreneur since 2006 - all businesses successful by "traditional" standards, but my health, relationships and spirit took a beating along the way.
 I've finally got it right (see next bullet).
 I'm now allergic to "traditional."

 - Firmly standing in the camp of 'build the life you want and create your work around it' - yep, you can do this too.